 I tried to locate another section of the sacbe south of the town of Chankom, but no one there had any idea of its existence.
 After a diligent search along the sides of the road out of town I could not locate the whereabouts of the sacbe.
 I decided that I would need to do more extensive research if I were to proceed further, and left any additional exploration for a future return.

-An interesting observation that I made while exploring the short distance of the sacbe is that at approximate 1.5 mile/2.4 kms intervals, raised platforms on both sides of the sacbe and with what may be the remains of low walls are to be found.
-What these platforms were used for has not been reported on.
+An interesting observation that I made while exploring the short distance of the sacbe is that at approximate 1/2 -1 mile/1 -1.8 kms intervals, raised platforms on both sides of the sacbe and with what may be the remains of low walls are to be found.
+What these platforms were used for has not been determined.
 It is possible that they could have been a sort of way station for either rest, trade or religious purposes.

 Another, and more intriguing proposal could be that they were also runner relay stations to carry messages or small parcels between the two sites.
 After speaking with amateur runners it is estimated that a message could be transported between Coba and Yaxuna through the heart of the Yucatan, a distance of 62 miles, in less than 5 hours!

 I recently (2018) came across an informative report by Alfonso Villa R., who had explored the entire length of the sacbe back in 1934.
 It took him 22 days, with 12 machete wielding laborers, to hack his way across.
 He includes a finding by J. Eric Thompson that determined the top fill of the sacbe to be a mixture of fine sascab, which is a soft limestone conglomerate, and a lime plaster.
 An underlying layer of coarse sascab appears to have been compressed by a large stone roller which Villa discovered on top of the sacbe.
 Villa reports traces of a coating of lime plaster on the side walls as well.
 He also reported on a number of small stelae containing glyphs imbeded in the sacbe which were, unfortunately, to eroded to decipher.